October 26, 2018

 AWA writes to the Government of Alberta to ask that no new leases are sold and no amendment approvals be granted under existing leases permitting activity on Caw Ridge.

-January 2005 – AWA receives a copy of an application for Amendment EPEA Approval for No. 12 mine B2 Phase 2 mine.
+In January, AWA receives a copy of an application for Amendment EPEA Approval for No. 12 mine B2 Phase 2 mine.
 It is a copy of GCC’s application to complete mining and reclamation of the B2 Extension Pit where GCC is currently operating.
 According to GCC, the B2 Phase 2 Mine is a logical completion of the presently approved B2 Phase 1 Mine (April 2004).
 B2 Phase 2 Mine (December 2004) and reclamation plan offers a rational and fully secured plan that meets the objectives of recovering an economic coal resource and achieving reclamation at a site that was in a substantially disturbed and un-reclaimed condition.

 This represents the completion of mining and reclamation of GCC’s B2 mining operation.
 When complete, the mine will have a total footprint of 183ha.

 Phase II willprovide coal for export to other countries